 Still, this is a very bold move by EA to release their game on almost the same date as 2K, because 2K has been outselling NBA Live to the point of it being unreal.
 Just look at last year - NBA Live 18 sold only 0.22 million copies on the PS4, whereas NBA 2K18 sold a whopping nine million, making it the best selling sports game of 2017.
 We sure hope you know what you're doing here, EA.

 Even though the full game's release date is so close to that of 2K, that is not the case with the game's demo, as it will officially launch on August 24, which is seven days before the demo of 2K19 comes out, giving players an entire week to get a taste of their latest basketball title before 2K start flexing their muscles with the Prelude as usual.

 Now, as we have already speculated , NBA Live 19 will indeed be using the Real Player Motion Technology which is something it was in desperate need of, as the main problems of the game were stiffness and subpar player animations.

-Connor Dougan, the creative director of NBA Live, said in an interview that "Real Player Motion is going to give our players a much smoother and more responsive experience.
+Connor Dougan, the creative director of NBA Live, said in an interview with EA Sports that "Real Player Motion is going to give our players a much smoother and more responsive experience.
 Where it really shines is ball carrier movement in terms of being able to change direction, attack the basket, and how smooth and fluid everything looks – it's taken a big jump in quality."